Olmatey/Workkk/README.md

 JEST

 Final comment:
 I would like to thank you again.
-I am a raw developer that strives for perfection.
+I am a raw developer and would consider myself at a junior level that strives for perfection.
 I went out of my way and created a landing page and drinks page.
 I used html and react best practises to create this site.

 PROS